MENU

 The Swinger Identity

-How To Partake In Swinging: How To Swing, How To Soft Swap, How To Full Swap
+How To Partake In Swinging: Soft Swap Vs Full Swap

 Do All Threesomes Count As Swinging?

 It’s not necessarily the case that all threesomes count as swinging.
-Oftentimes, the distinguishing difference between a threesome and swinging is dependent on what the participants identify as.
+Often, the distinguishing difference between a threesome and swinging is dependent on what the participants identify as.

 For example, if all three participants live the swinger lifestyle, the experience could then be called swinging.